 - If you have a current appropriate match, you can offer them to the Gift Applicant.
 For example, perhaps they have a 3-year-old who would needs size 4T items that a donor dropped off to you; or,

-- If you don’t want to store these items at your home waiting for an appropriate Gift Applicant, you can list them in our Volunteer Inventory (found on our website after logging in to our Volunteer Resources section) and perhaps another GC will need them).
+- If you don’t want to store these items at your home waiting for an appropriate Gift Applicant, you can list them in our ‘Up for Grabs’ montly post in the FB group ‘YCSAB Volunteers’ and perhaps another GC will need them.

-- Donate them to a charitable organization of your choice.
+- Donate them to a charitable organization or thrift store of your choice.